 So I was standing on the other side, wondering.
 “What’s wrong with SCREW CAP?”
 Well, about the wine…it depends on your taste & preference, but SCREW CAP is innocent here, right?

-I have no idea what kind of “nightmare” that guy had with SCREW CAP, but it doesn’t tell that the wine is bad.
+I have no idea what kind of “nightmare” that guy had with SCREW CAP, but screw cap wine never indicate that the wine inside is bad compared to the other.
 Fyi, it has been used in wine since the late 1950s and it is actually a perfect seal (by not allowing oxygen to enter the bottle)!

-CORK is indeed has been a classic choice for wine bottles yet it doesn’t indicate it’s better.
-Yes or no, you can be both right or wrong!
+Well, CORK indeed has been a classic choice for wine bottles but it doesn’t indicate it’s better.

 Moral of the story: Don’t judge a wine by it’s label or how it’s sealed.